thecipikus/documentation/docs/manual/wordpress/usage.rst

   [tubepress]

 where you want TubePress to inject its content.
 Follow this procedure for unlimited galleries on unlimited posts/pages.
-Just use any TubePress shortcode to control the gallery content.
+Just use :doc:`any TubePress option <../../reference/options/index>` to control TubePress.

 Add TubePress to WordPress Templates
 ------------------------------------

-.. note:: TubePress Pro is required to use this feature
+.. note:: TubePress Pro is required to use this feature, and basic PHP knowledge is recommended.

 Follow these instructions to use TubePress Pro inside WordPress templates.
 The code snippet below shows the `world's simplest WordPress template`_ with TubePress Pro added.
 As you can see by the highlighted lines